pabpercab1/ExamUS/README.md

 Once the app is installed, you can find it on your device's home screen.
 Tap on the app icon to launch ExamUS.

+## Problems encountered

+For solutions to common problems, visit the [ExamUS FAQ](https://github.com/pabpercab1/ExamUS/wiki/FAQ) page in the repository's Wiki.

 ## License
   - MIT